-(e) Earnings (Loss) per Common Share
+(f) Loss per Common Share

-Earnings (loss) per share calculations are based on the net loss attributable to common shareholders for the year divided by the weighted average number of common shares issued and outstanding during the period.
+Loss per share calculations are based on the net loss attributable to common shareholders for the year divided by the weighted average number of common shares issued and outstanding during the period.

-Diluted earnings per share calculations are based on the net loss attributable to common shareholders for the period divided by the weighted average number of common shares outstanding during the period plus the effects of dilutive common share equivalents.
+Diluted loss per share calculations are based on the net loss attributable to common shareholders for the year divided by the weighted average number of common shares outstanding during the year plus the effects of dilutive common share equivalents.
 This method requires that the dilutive effect of outstanding options and warrants issued be calculated using the treasury stock method.
 This method assumes that all common share equivalents have been exercised at the beginning of the period (or at the time of issuance, if later), and that the funds obtained thereby were used to purchase common shares of the Company at the average trading price of common shares during the period.
 The incremental number of common shares that would be issued is included in the calculation of diluted earnings per share.

-(f) Exploration and Evaluation Assets
+(g) Exploration and Evaluation Assets